subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 -  Generation is done by sampling in both cases, however the Gibbs sampling used in Boltzmann machines cannot be used if the energy function does not have the quadratic form.
 Instead a more powerful sampling algorithm, namely Langevin sampling, is used.

 In all likelihood biological brains operate using thermodynamic principles and it is not inconcievable that their architecture and that of generative EBMs share common principles of operation since the same physics underlies both (this is not unlike the fact that both birds and airplanes are able to fly using the Bernoulli's principle from physics, but they use different mechanisms).
-However brains are architected very differently compared to modern networks such as the transformer that is used in LLMs, in particular they have an extensive amount of feedback connections, in contrast to transformers that use a feed-forward type architecture.
-The EBM approach to generative modeling gets around this conundrum by proposing that the transformer could be a model for the energy function of the the brains neural network, rather than for its inter-connection toplology.
-This bypasses the problem of figuring out the interconnection architecture of biological brains, in which there has been limited progress, and shifts the focus to minimization of the energy function, which is based on thermodynamics, and underlies the operation of both brains and our EBM models.
+However brains are architected very differently compared to modern artificial neural networks (ANNS) such as the transformer, in particular they have an extensive amount of feedback connections.
+In contrast, transformers use a feed-forward type architecture, and this is also true for other ANNs such convolutional neural networks or CNNs.
+The EBM approach to generative modeling gets around this conundrum by proposing that the transformer could be a model for the energy function of the the brains neural network, rather than for its inter-connection topology.
+This bypasses the problem of figuring out the interconnection architecture of biological brains, in which there has been limited progress, and shifts the focus to the principle of minimization of the energy function, which is based on thermodynamics, and underlies the operation of both brains and EBM models.

 The EBM approach to generative modeling also provides insight into the question of how brains are able to operate using much lower energy compared to LLMs.
-The parallelism in modern artificial neural networks is a good match for implementation on GPUs, which are responsible for all that energy consumption.
+The parallelism in modern ANNs is a good match for implementation on GPUs, which are responsible for all that energy consumption.
 The basic operation in EBMs on the other hand is sampling which is not a good fit for GPUs.
 However the sampling operation can be made much more efficient by exploiting the physical properties of the substrate on which the system is built, and this is presumably what our brains are doing.
 Towards the end of the article I will describe some efforts underway to create devices that are able to sample in an energy efficient manner.

 ## Introduction